-He was the co-founder of the ‘MRG’ (Men’s Responsibility Group), a men’s attitudinal and behavioural change program with a narrative therapy influence which ran in in a community health centre for 20 years.
+Ron also co-founded the Men’s Responsibility Group (MRG), a men’s attitudinal and behavioural change program with a narrative therapy influence, which ran at a Melbourne community health centre for 20 years.

-He has also worked in community psychiatric centres, community health centres, aboriginal health, aboriginal mental health, and private practice.
+He has also worked in Victorian community psychiatric centres, community health centres, and Aboriginal physical health and mental health services.

 To contact, please email Ron Findlay.